core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Topic Configuration Interactions {#topic-configuration-interactions}

-### Reading the Configuration of a Topic {#topic-read-configuration}
+### Getting a topic configuration  {#topic-get-configuration}

 <!--
 GET to /topic-config
 retrieve a topic configuration response is cbor

-FETCH to /topic-conf with filter retrieve only certain parameters from the configuration request is cbor response is cbor
 -->

-A client can read the configuration of a topic by making a GET request to the topic URI.
+A client can read the configuration of a topic by making a GET request to the topic configuration URI.

-On success, the server returns a 2.05 (Content) response with a representation of the topic configuration (see Section 3.1.3).
+On success, the server returns a 2.05 (Content) response with a representation of the topic configuration.
+The response has as payload the representation of the topic configuration as specified in {{topic-configuration-representation}}.

+If a topic manager (TBD) is present in the broker, retrieving topic information may require manager approval subject to certain conditions (TBD).
+If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.
+The response MUST have Content-Format set to "application/core-pubsub+cbor".

+The response payload is a CBOR map, whose possible entries are specified in {{topic-configuration-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.

 Example: